What is photogrammetry?

 What is spectral resolution?

-Spectral resolution describes the capacity of a sensor to collect information on electromagnetic wavelengths.
+Spectral resolution describes the capacity of a sensor to collect information on electromagnetic or light wavelengths.
 A sensor may be well suited to documented variances in color, infrared light, or other electromagnetic energy forms.

 Real-world applications for photogrammetry